onetrueawk/awk/README.md

 move this to some place like `/usr/bin/awk`.

-If your system does not have `yacc` or `bison` (the GNU equivalent), you must compile the pieces manually.
-We have included `yacc` output in `ytab.c` and `ytab.h`.
+If your system does not have `yacc` or `bison` (the GNU equivalent), you need to install one of them first.
-We have also included a copy of
-`proctab.c` so you do not need to run `maketab`.

 NOTE: This version uses ANSI C (C 99), as you should also.
 We have compiled this without any changes using `gcc -Wall` and/or local C